Cord Cutting Guides, News, and Reviews

 You still might have to pay higher rates after the promotional period ends.
 Since RCN offers different plans and pricing based on location, it’s difficult to predict exactly how much you will need to pay once the first 12 months are over.

 Streamers and cord cutters in the Northeast, northern Midwest, and Mid-Atlantic are lucky to have RCN available in their area.
-Next to Frontier, RCN is one of the lowest-priced internet providers I’ve seen.
+Next to Frontier's discount deals, RCN's offers are the lowest-priced I’ve seen.
 Freebies like public Wi-Fi hotspots are nice but one or three months of free internet is a better deal to me.
 Plus, if Netflix and YouTube are two of your favorite streaming services, there’s no reason not to try RCN.
 Netflix and YouTube recognize RCN for delivering smooth, buffer-free playback.